migtools/tackle-controls/README.md

 ## Package and run locally

+Before starting locally the application, start the [Required components](#required-components).

 ### JVM mode
-The application can be packaged using the `$ ./mvnw package` command.
+The application can be packaged using the `$ ./mvnw package -Dquarkus-profile=local` command.
 It produces the `quarkus-run.jar` file in the `/target/quarkus-app` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/quarkus-app/` subfolders.